 Camping takes Scouts on exciting adventures into the natural world.
 They will learn to live with others in the out-of-doors.
 They will learn to be a good citizen of the outdoors.
 Camping is fun, and it's good for the mind, body, and spirit.
 It helps Cub Scouts learn to rely on themselves—on their own skills and knowledge.
 When Cub Scouts go camping, they gain skills they will use later as a Boy Scout.

-Our 2014 theme for Cub Scout Camps is Knights of the Roundtable, and we have lots of exciting opportunities for all Cub Scouts and their families.
+Our 2015 theme for Cub Scout Camps is ‘Take Flight,’ and we have lots of exciting opportunities for all Cub Scouts and their families from rocket launching to paper-airplane building and more!
 We recommend that Cubs participate in a spring activity, a week-long day camp in June, overnight camp in June or July and also an autumn day activity.
 Scouts love the outdoors and we love to offer fun things for them to do all year long.

 This calendar is specific to Cub Camp Activities.
 If you need assistance with navigating the new calendar, click here